Salt curing is known as one of the most efficient methods of preserving meat. It help to keep the meat longer. But how long does salted meat last?

 Even though salted meat can go for a long time without going bad, you should not expect it to last forever.

+The shelf life of salted meat varies for different meats.
+Salted pork, for instance, can go for 4 to 6 months refrigerated and even longer frozen.
 If the pork has been dry-cured or cured with salt brine properly, you should expect that it will last around one and a half years.
+After that period, you will lose the benefits that pork has.

 However, if the meat is unrefrigerated, you will find some salt pork that will easily go bad after around 2 weeks.

-The amount of time the salted meat lasts will depend on several factors such as the duration of the curing process.
+How long the salted meat lasts will depend on several factors, such as curing process.
 It also depends on the amount of bacteria inhibition.

 It is very important that you know how the salted meat is cooked properly so that you do not have any contamination problems.
 If you do it right, you will really appreciate the results.